Welcome to the Health Suite

 Student procedure in Health Suite

 Students need to have a pass to come to the Health Suite.
 Students will be admitted to the Health Suite without a pass ONLY in the case of an Emergency.
-Students must not come to the Health Suite in between classes; they need to report to their next period class and obtain a pass.
+Students may not come to the Health Suite in between classes; they need to report to their next period class and obtain a pass.

 Resting in the Health Suite